 Take a virtual visit to the Sunshine State—no sunscreen required—with historical photos, land records, Confederate pension paperwork, maps, WWI service cards and even early auto registrations.
 While you research, you can listen to streaming old-time radio.

-This Ancestry-owned site now serves up 523 million records, focused on—but not limited to—military history (hence the name, which is inspired by a flag ceremony).
+This Ancestry-owned site now serves up 565 million records, focused on—but not limited to—military history (hence the name, which is inspired by a flag ceremony).
+Covers every US conflict, including Revolutionary War and War of 1812 pensions, Civil War muster rolls and (newly completed in 2020) WWII draft records.
 You can set up a “watch” to alert you when new records are added that match anything in your previous searches.
-Subscriptions cost $79.95 a year, but look for deals if you’re already shelling out for Ancestry.
+Subscriptions cost $79.95 a year…look for deals.
+Fold3 is included in “All Access” Ancestry.com membership.